BrockDSL/Introduction-To-Tableau-Part-1/README.md

 # Introduction to Tableau Part 1
 This workshop will introduce the most basic functions of Tableau Public such as connecting to a dataset, navigating the workspace, and how to build basic data visualizations.

+No prior experience with Tableau is needed for this workshop.

+*Estimated workshop length: 1.5 hours*

 ----

 ## Setup Instructions